Emmett Till: Lynching

 Milam and Bryant tied up Till in the back of a green pickup truck and drove toward Money, Mississippi.
 According to some witnesses, they took Till back to Bryant's Groceries and recruited two black men.
 The men then drove to a barn in Drew, pistol-whipping Till on the way and reportedly knocked him unconscious.
 Willie Reed, who was 18 years old at the time, saw the truck passing by and later recalled seeing two white men in the front seat, and "two black males" in the back.
 Some have speculated that the two black men worked for Milam and were forced to help with the beating, although they later denied being present.

 Willie Reed said that while walking home, he heard the beating and crying from the barn.
-Reed told a neighbor and they both walked back up the road to a water well near the barn, where they were approached by Milam.
+Reed told a neighbor and they both walked back up the road to a well near the barn, where they were approached by Milam.
 Milam asked if they heard anything.
-Reed responded, "No." Others passed by the shed and heard yelling.
-A local neighbor also spotted "Too Tight" (Leroy Collins) at the back of the barn washing blood off the truck and noticed Till's boot.
-Milam explained he had killed a deer and that the boot belonged to him.
+Reed responded, "No." Others also passed by the shed and heard yelling.
+A local neighbor spotted "Too Tight" (Leroy Collins) at the back of the barn washing blood off the truck and noticed Till's boot.
+Upon questioning, Milam explained he had killed a deer and that the boot belonged to him.

 Some have claimed that Till was shot and tossed over the Black Bayou Bridge in Glendora, Mississippi, near the Tallahatchie River.
 The group drove back to Roy Bryant's home in Money, where they reportedly burned Till's clothes.

 Well, what else could we do?
 He was hopeless.
 I'm no bully; I never hurt a nigger in my life.
 I like niggers—in their place—I know how to work 'em.
 But I just decided it was time a few people got put on notice.
 As long as I live and can do anything about it, niggers are gonna stay in their place.
 Niggers ain't gonna vote where I live.
 If they did, they'd control the government.
 They ain't gonna go to school with my kids.
 And when a nigger gets close to mentioning sex with a white woman, he's tired o' livin'.
 I'm likely to kill him.
 Me and my folks fought for this country, and we got some rights.
 I stood there in that shed and listened to that nigger throw that poison at me, and I just made up my mind.
 'Chicago boy,' I said, 'I'm tired of 'em sending your kind down here to stir up trouble.
 Goddam you, I'm going to make an example of you—just so everybody can know how me and my folks stand.'